kanoa20/kanoa20.github.io/docs/lessons-learned/process.md

 ![](/assets/images/0_to_1_step_0.jpg)

 ---
-## Step 1: Get stakeholders aligned on measuring success
+## 2. Get stakeholders aligned on measuring success
 During the **define** phase, our primary goal is to define our business and product strategy:

 1. Educate stakeholders on the customer problems, segments and market opportunity